jbush001/NyuziProcessor/README.md

 ## MacOS

-On Mavericks and later, the command line compiler can be installed by typing `xcode-select --install`.
+On Mavericks and later, the command line compiler can be installed by typing

+    xcode-select --install

 It will also be installed automatically if you download XCode from the Mac App Store.

 Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain